Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

 ```
 * Other values in a template configured with a public endpoint, must use the reference function.

 * All resources should use the `parameters('location')` expression for the `location` property for all resources.
 Other expressions may be used for resources that need to be placed in alternate locations, for example a geo-redundant application.
-Location values must never be hard-coded or use `resourceGroup().location` directly for the location property.Recommended definition in 'parameters' element as the following :
+Location values must never be hard-coded or use `resourceGroup().location` directly for the location property.
+Required parameter definition:

 ```json
     "location": {